rpherbig/dr-scripts/README.md

 # dr-scripts
 A series of Lich (https://lichproject.org/) scripts for use in DragonRealms (http://www.play.net/dr/).

+## Migration to YAML configuration files
+We're moving from our current .lic setup files to YAML files for a variety of reasons.
+We have a a helper ruby file that can convert your existing settings over to the new yaml format. setupconvert.rb.
+From a command prompt in the scripts directory run ruby setupconvert.rb Yourname

+Note that name is case sensitive.
+If you receive a message about ruby being an unrecognized command it is not in your path you must instead provide the full path to ruby, for most installs this will be C:\Ruby200\bin\ruby setupconvert.rb Yourname

 ## Training scripts
 These scripts are designed to train skill(s):
 * combat-trainer (and combat-setup) - trains combat skills